guatzin818/www/Features.md

 Leaf-wise may cause over-fitting when #data is small.
 So, LightGBM can use an additional parameter ```max_depth``` to limit depth of tree and avoid over-fitting (Tree still grows by leaf-wise).

 [[image/leaf_wise.png]]

+### Optimal split for Categorical Features

+We often convert the categorical features into one-hot coding.
+However, it is not a good solution in tree learner.
+The reason is, for the high cardinality categorical features, it will grow the very unbalance tree, and needs to grow very deep to achieve the good accuracy.

+Actually, the optimal solution is partitioning the categorical feature into 2 subsets, and there are `2^(k-1) - 1` possible partitions.
+But there is a efficient solution for regression tree (refer to http://www.jstor.org/stable/2281952 ).
+It needs about `klogk` to find the optimal partition.

+The basic idea is reordering the categories according to the relevance of training target.
+More specifically, reordering the histogram (of categorical feature) according to it's accumulate values (sum_gradient/sum_hessian), then find the best split on the sorted histogram.

 ## Optimization in network communication